UDST/urbansim_templates/README.md

 ModelManager works directly with the current versions of [UrbanSim](https://github.com/udst/urbansim) and [Orca](https://github.com/udst/orca), and is fully interoperable with existing UrbanSim projects and model steps.

+## Long-term vision

+The goal with this is to make it easier to develop UrbanSim templates -- combinations of data schemas and model steps that we can use in multiple projects without requiring too much customization.

+The ModelManager workflow will streamline rollout of a template: once the data is in place, we can estimate and validate model steps by walking through pre-filled Jupyter Notebooks.
+All the customizations will be saved into a managed YAML file, reducing the need for project-specific Python scripts.

+There are side benefits as well: easier experimentation with model specifications, easier benchmarking and comparison of alternative model flows (including future hooks for auto-specification), and hopefully easier interoperability with GUI components.

+The tradeoff is that model steps from a template class will not be as flexible as general-purpose Orca steps.
+But since there is a lot of commonality among UrbanSim implementations, it should get us pretty far.

 ## How it works

 To work with ModelManager, a model step class needs to implement the following features: